How to understand tire tread wear?

 Bubble in Sidewall

-If you find the presence of the bubble in the sidewall, we suggest you take immediate action and visit the dealership.
-A bubble in the sidewall tire indicates the thin sidewall piles are keeping the tire from blowout.
+If you find the presence of a bubble in the sidewall, we suggest you take immediate action and visit the dealership.
+A bubble in the sidewall tire indicates the thin sidewall piles are keeping the tire from a blowout.
 Tire exposure at highway speed could cause a severe safety concern.
-So we strongly suggest you address immediately.
+So we strongly suggest you address it immediately.

 ZUS Smart Tire Safety Monitor sensors check up

-If you are using ZUS Tire Safety Monitor, we suggest you to timely check up if your sensor caps still remain in sensors.
+If you are using ZUS Tire Safety Monitor, we suggest you timely check up if your sensor caps still remain in sensors.
 The caps are for protection usage.
-Damage or lost will cause sensor defectiveness.
+Damage or loss will cause sensor defectiveness.

 If you find cracked or damaged caps, we suggest you to: